 Notable is that, at review time, Canon has only one image stabilized lens with an aperture wider than this one, the EF 85mm f/1.4L IS USM Lens.

 I like to consider the max native aperture a lens would need to have to match the handholdability of an IS lens.
 An aperture 5 stops wider than f/1.8 is ... just crazy.
 The size, weight and price of such a lens would be even crazier.

 Whether you need to leave the tripod behind or just want the speed and freedom afforded by handholding, the RF 35mm f/1.8's image stabilization is there for you.

 I usually have expectations for the image quality performance of a lens with the manufacturer-provided MTF chart contributing to that expectation.
 However, Canon has changed their MTF chart format, increasing the performance required for lines to reach the top of the chart.
 Thus, I was not quite as confident about what this lens would deliver, especially in terms of sharpness, contrast and resolution combined.

 Clearing everything up are the site's image quality test results and the description is simple.
-This lens has very good sharpness across the entire full frame image circle at f/1.8 and it has excellent sharpness at f/2.8.
-Improvements at f/4 are very minor with extreme corners showing slight improvement.
-Compare the RF with near-perfection to get an even better understanding of this lens' image quality performance.
+This lens has good sharpness across the entire full frame image circle at f/1.8 and it has excellent sharpness at f/2.8.
+Improvements at f/4 are minor with extreme corners showing slight improvement.
+Compare the RF with near-perfection to get an even better understanding of this lens's image quality performance.